rmr327/cicd_python_template/README.md

-# CiCd Automation Template for Python Projects - Rakeen Rouf
+# CiCd Automation Template for Python Projects
+### by Rakeen Rouf

 [![PythonCiCd](https://github.com/rmr327/cicd_python_template/actions/workflows/python_ci_cd.yml/badge.svg)](https://github.com/rmr327/cicd_python_template/actions/workflows/python_ci_cd.yml)

-***Summary***
+---

+**Summary**

 This is a Python GitHub automation template designed to help streamline your GitHub workflow and automate common tasks for your future Python projects.
-Once you start your own project based on this template, you can simply create a codespace container and start coding.
-This template will therefore allow seamless sharing and trasferring of code between teammates and evnironments (dev, prod).
+It allows for easy setup of a codespace container, facilitating smooth code sharing and transfer between teammates and environments (dev, prod).

+---

+**What is Code Spaces?**

+GitHub Code Spaces provides cloud-hosted development environments for your repositories.
+It allows you to develop entirely in the cloud, eliminating the need for local setup and configuration.

 **Getting Started**

 To get started with this template, follow these steps:

-1) Create a New Repository:
+1. **Create a New Repository:**
-Click the "Use this template" button or manually create a new repository using this template as a starting point.
+   - Click the "Use this template" button or manually create a new repository using this template as a starting point.

-2) Set Up CI/CD:
+2. **Set Up CI/CD:**
-Define your CI/CD workflows by configuring the .github/workflows/ directory.
+   - Define your CI/CD workflows by configuring the `.github/workflows/` directory.
 Modify the workflows to suit your project's specific needs.

-3) Customize Automation:
+3. **Start Code Space (Optional):**
+   - If you want to develop entirely in the cloud, click the "Code" button on the GitHub repository page and select "Open with Code Spaces".
+This will launch a cloud-based development environment where you can start coding without any local setup.

+4. **Customize Automation:**
-Customize the automation scripts, and rules in the .github/workflows/.
-Configure issue management, release automation, and code quality checks as per your project requirements.
+   - Customize the automation scripts and rules in the `.github/workflows/` directory.
+Configure issue management, release automation, and code quality checks according to your project requirements.

-4) Documentation:
+5. **Documentation:**
-Update the project's documentation to reflect your project's specific setup, workflows, and guidelines.
+   - Update the project's documentation to reflect your project's specific setup, workflows, and guidelines.

-5) Requirement.txt:
+6. **Requirement.txt:**
-Update the requirements.txt file to make sure all necessary python packages have been included.
+   - Update the `requirements.txt` file to ensure all necessary Python packages have been included.